mmghahremanpour/ADMETNet/README.md

 **Test**
 ```
-Make test will generate example/tes_predicitons.csv.
+Make test will generate example/tes_predictions.csv.
 Compare the predicted values
 in this file with the ones in example/tes_GCN.csv, they must be identical.
 Otherwise,
-ADMETNet is not installed properly
+ADMETNet is not installed properly.
 ```